 We cannot earn self-worth.
 It is inherent.
 Given to us.

 It was ours the moment we drew our first breath.
 We came here worthy, and we will leave worthy.
 We might not recognise it but it doesn’t change the fact.

 Are you going to keep denying that gift?

 You don’t have to believe it.
-I know all you’ve ever learned says the opposite.
 It’s ok.
-But you can still act on it, because some aspect of you knows the truth.
+But you can still act on it, because some aspect of you know the truth.

 You know it and I know it, and if we act on it – if we vow to receive this gift fully – that truth will catch up with us.
 It will shine brighter and brighter until it outshines even our most persistent doubts, and all those castles in the air we used to chase after will fade into nothing.

 And then we can finally stop.
 Just stop.
 No more auditioning.
 No more trying to earn our seat in this lifetime.
-Just the quiet bliss of truth.
-The humblest offer: Here I am.
+Just the quiet peace of knowing the truth.
+Here I am.
 This is all of me, and I’m no more and no less than this.